 Lowering your costs can automatically raise your ROI on direct mail campaigns—but only if you don’t sacrifice on quality.

-One strategy is to eliminate as much waste as possible.
+One effective direct mail marketing strategy is to eliminate as much waste as possible.
 For example, many marketers don’t even realize they’re overpaying for postcard postage.
 A few extra cents per postcard can add up to thousands of wasted dollars in your marketing budget.
-A knowledgeable direct mail partner can also help you determine how best to optimize your materials.
+A knowledgeable and strategic direct mail partner can also help you determine how best to optimize your materials.
 For example, you may not need to use letter-sized paper when you could achieve the same effect on a 6x9” self-mailer.

 You can also look for ways to increase your revenue.
 For example, why not consider collaborating with complementary brands?
 This move can also add value for your customers.
 A direct mail campaign for a home decor store could include an ad and promotional offer for a paint store.
 This may be the perfect way to encourage recipients to spruce up their interior with a fresh coat of paint and some new decor.